llvm/llvm-project/llvm/docs/LangRef.rst

 This intrinsic allows annotation of a pointer to an integer with arbitrary strings.
 This can be useful for special purpose optimizations that want to look for these annotations.
-These have no other defined use; they are ignored by code generation and optimization.
+These have no other defined use; transformations preserve annotations on a best-effort basis but are allowed to replace the intrinsic with its first argument without breaking semantics and the intrinsic is completely dropped during instruction selection.

 '``llvm.annotation.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^